elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/video_assignments.md

 U of T has a streaming media service call MyMedia.
 U of T makes the MyMedia service available to all students, which allows for the uploading of videos and creating a link that can be shared.
 This means that the link can be submitted to your assignment dropbox text area or emailed.

 This article assumes you have already recorded your video and now just need to upload and submit it to your class.
-For tips on recording and preparing your video please see [PDF GUIDE TITLE](#).
+For tips on recording and preparing your video please see the [Video Guide - PDF](http://media.nursing.utoronto.ca/handbook/images/video_assignments/Video_Guide_Short.pdf) .

 To generate a link you can use for an assignment submission please follow the steps outlined in this article.